Success is 10% inspiration, 90% perspiration. But without that all-important 10%, there’d be nothing to sweat over.

 38. Idriz Zogaj / How to Become a Memory Master

 With a better memory, you can be a better leader and quicker-thinking creative.

 Presented by the five-time winner of ‘Sweden’s Best Memory’, this TED talk will tell you learnable techniques to give you supreme memory power and at the same time, provide the ancillary benefit of more in-depth insight into the inner workings of your beautiful brain.

 39. Simon Sinek - Love Your Work

 Sinek's amazingly simple idea, The Golden Circle, is grounded in the biology of human decision-making and is changing how leaders and companies think and act.

 40. Jim Carrey’s Secret of Life

-Jim Carrey giving an erudite, moving address on the key to living a fulfilling life.
-Just three minutes he’ll take, to absolutely melt your heart: “Life doesn’t happen to you, it happens for you.”
+Jim Carrey gives an erudite, moving address on the key to living a fulfilling life.
+Just three minutes, he’ll take, to melt your heart: “Life doesn’t happen to you; it happens for you.”